 Parkinson's Disease

-- Parkinson's Foundation Florida Chapter, three FL Centers of Excellence including UF Center for Movement Disorders & Neurorestoration; parkinson.org/florida
+- Parkinson's Foundation Florida Chapter, three FL Centers of Excellence including the UF Center for Movement Disorders & Neurorestoration; parkinson.org/florida

 - American Parkinson Disease Association FL Chapter, apdaparkinson.org/community/florida